Contract Labor: A Guide For Employers

 In the above case, the hire should be considered a W2 employee rather than a contractor.
 Due to the level of control that the firm maintains over the worker and the benefits provided by the employer, they should not be given a 1099-MISC tax form.
 Rather, their status as an employee should be reported using Form W-2.

 Bringing an independent contractor onto your team can be hugely advantageous for your business.
+Schedule a free consultation to ensure your workforce strategy aligns with IRS regulations.
 However, this is true only when done right.
 Otherwise, you may find yourself in hot water with the IRS and owing fines and back pay due to worker misclassification.
 That’s why it’s always best to consult a qualified legal professional when drawing a contract for a 1099 independent contractor.

 Scroll to Top